 Youth are frequently particular targets of violence.
 Gangs in the Northern Triangle begin recruiting members in adolescence or younger, and they often threaten children and their families if they refuse to join.
 In addition, many youth report beatings by police who suspect them of gang membership.
 The Office of the United Nations High Commissioner for Refugees (UNHCR) has estimated that approximately 60 percent of the unaccompanied minors would qualify for humanitarian protection under international standards.

-Regulations from the Homeland Security Act of 2002 and the Trafficking Victims Protection Reauthorization Act of 2008 dictate that, when dealing with children other than from Mexico or Canada, Border Patrol must take the children into custody, screen them, and transfer them to the Office of Refugee Settlement, part of the Department of Homeland Security (DHS).
-DHS, in turn, is charged with finding a suitable relative with whom the child can be placed while awaiting an immigration hearing, or placing the child in long-term foster care.
-DHS is currently dealing with over six times as many children as they have available beds.
+Regulations from the Homeland Security Act of 2002 and the Trafficking Victims Protection Reauthorization Act of 2008 dictate that, when dealing with children other than from Mexico or Canada, Border Patrol must take the children into custody, screen them, and transfer them to the Office of Refugee Settlement, part of the Department of Health and Human Services (HHS).
+HHS, in turn, is charged with finding a suitable relative with whom the child can be placed while awaiting an immigration hearing, or placing the child in long-term foster care.
+At one point, HHS was dealing with over six times as many children as they had available beds.

 In addition to the anti-immigrant rhetoric from activists, there have been a number of politicians and public figures who have demonized the children by linking them to diseases and crime.